For more than 30 years, the McCoy Theatre has been the production arm of Theatre at Rhodes College.

 In addition to staging everything from Shakespeare to Sophocles and Sondheim to Lin- Manuel Miranda, the intimate, black box-style theatre has hosted professional performers from New York, Los Angeles, Chicago, and from as far away as England and India.

 Rhodes recognizes art should be accessible to everyone.
-This season, the McCoy Theatre is offering all public performances free of admission.
+The McCoy Theatre is now offering all public performances free of admission.

 September 21 & 22, 2018